Sunday, September 25, 2022

 This is a series that can have the protagonist say, in the first episode, "having overwhelming power is... pretty boring", and not be boring itself.

-In this way, the author crafts a story where the protagonist is overpowered/invincible, but can still create exciting fights, meaningful conflict and character development.
-A character like Saitama can be played for comedy and drama as needed, and fights can end immediately as he shows up.
+In this way, the author crafts a story where the protagonist is overpowered/invincible, but can still create exciting fights, meaningful conflict and interesting character development.
+A character like Saitama can be played for comedy and drama as needed, and fights can end as soon as he shows up.

 There are also conventional fights with other heroes who are not invincible.
 The invulnerability of Saitama highlights the fragility of these heroes, and so their reason for being heroes is also highlighted.
 Saitama isn't always around to back them up.
 No matter how quickly a protagonist can defeat a villain, if they aren't present, it doesn't matter.
 These fights are all the more tense for it, and the fights do not always end with Saitama showing up to save them either.